HSF/hsf.github.io/_workinggroups/toolsandpackaging.md

 The group is currently coordinated by Ben Morgan (Warwick, ATLAS and superNEMO), Alaettin Serhan Mete (Argonne National Laboratory, ATLAS), and Martin Ritter (LMU Munich, Belle II).

-*  The Indico pages for the working group meetings can be found at <https://indico.cern.ch/category/10415/> and <https://indico.cern.ch/category/7975/> (to be merged)
+*  The Indico pages for the working group meetings can be found at <https://indico.cern.ch/category/7975/>
 *  All coordinators can be reached at <hsf-software-tools-wg-conveners@googlegroups.com>
 *  For all technical discussions please use <hsf-tech-forum@googlegroups.com> (Tools) and <hsf-packaging-wg@googlegroups.com> (Packaging)